Zeeeepa/xyops/docs/users.md

 A role bundles a set of privileges and optional resource restrictions.
 Assign roles to users to simplify permission management.
 For the full JSON schema, see [Role](data.md#role).

-- **Privileges**: A role’s `privileges` object contributes privileges to assigned users.
+- **Privileges**: A role's `privileges` object contributes privileges to assigned users.
 - **Category restrictions**: `categories` can limit access to specific event categories.
 - **Group restrictions**: `groups` can limit access to specific server groups.
-- **Enabled flag**: Only enabled roles contribute to a user’s effective permissions.
+- **Enabled flag**: Only enabled roles contribute to a user's effective permissions.

 Admins can create, edit, enable/disable, and delete roles in the Admin UI.
 When roles change, user sockets are updated so active sessions reflect new permissions right away.

 ## Effective Permissions

-xyOps computes a user’s effective authorization by combining direct assignments with role grants.
+xyOps computes a user's effective authorization by combining direct assignments with role grants.
 Privileges are additive when merged with assigned roles.

 - Privilege union: Account and role privileges are merged.
 - Category and group limits: If not assigned, user has access to "all" categories or groups.